Margaret Cavendish, Duchess of Newcastle-upon-Tyne

-Her husband, William Cavendish, 1st Duke of Newcastle-upon-Tyne, was Royalist commander in Northern England during the First English Civil War and in 1644 went into self-imposed exile in France.
-Margaret accompanied him and remained abroad until the Stuart Restoration in 1660.
-She wrote in her own name in a period when most women writers remained anonymous.
+Although many would credit author Mary Shelley as the inventor of science fiction, Margaret Cavendish can also be counted as an essential pioneer.
+Her book The Blazing World is one of the first to fall into the science fiction genre.
+As a well-connected natural philosopher, Cavendish engaged with some of the most influential minds of her time, including René Descartes, Thomas Hobbes, and Henry More.

 Background

 Born Margaret Lucas to Sir Thomas Lucas (1573–1625) and Elizabeth Leighton (died 1647), she was the youngest child of the family.
 She had four sisters and three brothers, the royalists Sir John Lucas, Sir Thomas Lucas and Sir Charles Lucas, who owned the manor of St John's Abbey, Colchester.
-She became an attendant on Queen Henrietta Maria and travelled with her into exile in France, living for a time at the court of the young King Louis XIV.
-She became the second wife of William Cavendish, 1st Duke of Newcastle-upon-Tyne in 1645, when he was a marquess.
+As a teenager, she became an attendant on Queen Henrietta Maria and traveled with her into exile in France, living for a time at the court of the young King Louis XIV.
+She became the second wife of William Cavendish, 1st Duke of Newcastle-upon-Tyne in 1645.

+Her husband, the marquess William Cavendish, 1st Duke of Newcastle, was a Royalist commander in Northern England during the First English Civil War and in 1644 went into voluntary exile in France.
+Margaret accompanied him and remained abroad until the Stuart Restoration in 1660.

 Writings

-Cavendish, as a poet, philosopher, writer of prose romances, essayist and playwright, published under her own name at a time when most women writers remained anonymous.
-Her topics included gender, power, manners, scientific method and philosophy.
+Cavendish, as a poet, philosopher, writer of prose romances, essayist, and playwright, published under her name at a time when most women writers remained anonymous.
+Her topics included gender, power, manners, scientific method, and philosophy.
 Her utopian romance The Blazing World is one of the earliest examples of science fiction.
 She was unusual in her time for publishing extensively in natural philosophy and early modern science, producing over a dozen original works; with her revised works the total came to 21.
+She often would have her portrait engraved on the covers of her works so that people would know that she was solely responsible for the creation of whatever she wrote and then published in some way or another.

 Cavendish has been championed and criticised as a unique, ground-breaking woman writer.
 She rejected the Aristotelianism and mechanical philosophy of the 17th century, preferring a vitalist model.
-In May 1667, she became the first woman to attend a meeting at the Royal Society of London, criticising and engaging with members and philosophers Thomas Hobbes, René Descartes, and Robert Boyle.
+In May 1667, she became the first woman to attend a meeting at the Royal Society of London, criticising and engaging with members and philosophers such as Robert Boyle.
 She has been claimed as an early opponent of animal testing.

 Cavendish's publications brought her fame and helped to disprove the contemporary belief that women were inherently inferior to men.
 Cavendish used them to advocate women's education: women were capable of learning and benefiting from education, and she insisted her own works would have been better still if, like her brothers, she had been able to attend school.